cardano-foundation/docs-cardano-org/explore-cardano/cardano-architecture-overview/index.rst

-Cardano Architecture Overview
+Cardano architecture overview
 *****************************

 This section describes the high-level architecture of `Cardano <https://docs.cardano.org/en/latest/README.html>`_.
 It provides details on the core components and their interactions, and briefly discusses Cardano's eras and implementations.

-High Level Architecture of Cardano
+High level architecture of Cardano
 ============================================

 The following diagram outlines the interaction between the system components of Cardano:

 .. image:: cardano_components_version_main@2x.png

-System Components
+System components
 =================

 The *current* implementation of Cardano is highly modular.
 It includes the following components (different deployment use cases will use different combinations of components):